 Points to Remember

 - A holding company can have more than one subsidiary company.
-But a subsidiary company can have one and only one holding company.
+But a subsidiary company can have only one holding company.
 However, a subsidiary can have a subsidiary or more of its own.

 Structure of Subsidiary Company